Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 EAP-FIDO assumes that the FIOD authenticator is already registered with the server, that is, the EAP-FIDO server has access to the public key used to verify the authenticator's response as well as the corresponding credential id.

-On the client side, the supplicant must be configured with the Relying Party ID, and, if Passkeys are not used, with a Username.
+On the client side, the supplicant must be configured with the Relying Party ID (see {{openquestions_rpid}}, and, if Passkeys are not used, with a Username.

 ## TLS handshake

+The packet format for EAP-FIDO messages follows the format specified in {{RFC5216, Section 3}} with the following modifications:

+* The Type field is set to TODO [awaiting IANA early allocation] (EAP-FIDO)
+* Within the Flags field, the Version bits are set to 000 (Version 0).
+Future EAP-FIDO versions MAY increase the version number.

+### EAP-TLS Start packet

+In the first packet from the server to the client, the S-bit of the Flags MUST be set, indicating the start of the EAP-FIDO protocol.
+It MUST NOT be set in any subsequent packet.

+[^RPID_Option1]{:jf}

+[^RPID_Option1]: Depending on the decision on the way, the RPID is determined, some additional spec may be added here, see {{openquestions_rpid}}.

+The client and server perform a TLS handshake following the specification in {{RFC5216, Section 2}} and {{RFC9190, Section 2}} with the following modifications:

+* TLS version 1.3 or higher MUST be negotiated.
+* Mutual authentication is not required.
+The client

 * TLSv1.3 mandatory
 * Certificate Check against publicly trusted CAs